 - Bridgetown Bowling club.

-Ern Hill married Molly Day in 1901.
-Apparently at times he used to stay in a boarding house in Bunbury run by Molly’s mother (Emma Jane Day) and this is where he meet Molly.
+According to Fran Taylor’s Bridgetown the early years.
+Book two at times Ern used to stay in a boarding house in Bunbury run by Mollie’s mother (Emma Jane Day) and this is where he meet Mollie.
+I have’t been able to verify this information.

-Molly’s maiden name was Mary Gertrude Day but she was called Mary.
+Mollie’s maiden name was Mary Gertrude Day but she was called Mollie.

-Ern Hill partnered with Emma Jane Day, mother-in-law; born in Madras, India, and Millicent Day, daughter of Emma Jane Day, to form E. Day & Co.
+Ern Hill partnered with Emma Jane Day, mother-in-law; born in Meerut, Bengal, India, and Millicent Day, daughter of Emma Jane Day, to form E. Day & Co.

 Clarice married Charles Hurst on Nov 10, 1936 and had two children: